MicrosoftDocs/azure-devops-docs/docs/work/connect/change-access-levels.md

 1. With Stakeholder access, users can create and modify all work items, and can create and save queries on all work items under their My Queries folder.
 (This is a change from Limited access in which users could create and modify only those work items that they created and query and view work items they created.)
 Also, stakeholders can create and modify work items using Team Foundation clients such as Visual Studio Community, Microsoft Excel, Microsoft Project, and Microsoft Feedback Client.
 2. Standard features include access to the Home and Work hubs.
 3. Includes all backlogs and boards, including product, portfolio, and sprint backlogs and Kanban and sprint task boards.
 Can add work items to backlogs, which appear at the bottom of the list.
 Can't reorder items on the page or use some other features.
-See [Stakeholder access](work-as-a-stakeholder.md) for details.
+See [Stakeholder access](../../quickstart/get-started-stakeholder.md) for details.
-4. Server-client version of Release Management that shipped with TFS 2013 and TFS 2015 required users to have an Advanced access level to author release definitions.
-Integrated web-based version of Release Management shipped with TFS 2015 as [preview](../../build/concepts/licensing/concurrent-pipelines-tfs.md#tfs_before_2017), and only required Basic access level for all tasks.
-Integrated web-based version of Release Management that ships with TFS 2017 is available to all users with Basic access level.
+4. Release Management is in preview and available when you [upgrade your application server to TFS 2015 Update 2 or later version](https://www.visualstudio.com/downloads/download-visual-studio-vs).
 5. Basic access allows you to access the Code, Build, and Test hubs in addition to the Home and Work hubs.
 6. Request and manage feedback is now available within the Basic access level when you [upgrade your application server to TFS 2015 Update 1 or later version](https://www.visualstudio.com/downloads/download-visual-studio-vs).
 7. You can open the Admin context and view and modify settings provided you are a team, project, or project collection administrator.
 See [Administer account features](#administer-account).